The Truth About Selling a Restaurant in 2025: What We Sell Restaurants Learned From Hundreds of Deals (Part 2)

 2. Building buyer confidence - "Skin in the game" that showed the seller believed in the business and was willing to bet on its continued success

 Sellers who offered some flexibility (even if just 10-15% of the purchase price) often saw more buyer interest and faster closings.
-A reminder for sellers, however, is that the SBA rule change that went into affect in June, 2025, changed deals for the next decade.
-The SBA now requires that any seller financing be on fully standby for the full term of the loan.
-In practical terms, it means the seller can’t get payments from a buyer for ten years or until the SBA is fully repaid.
+A reminder for sellers, however, is that the SBA rule change that went into effect in June 2025, changed deals for the next decade.
+The SBA now requires that any seller financing be on standby for the full term of the loan.
+In practical terms, it means a can’t receive a payment for ten years or until the SBA is fully repaid.
 Expect that change to continue to impact deals going forward with small, less material amounts financed by sellers know that they won’t see a payment for ten years.

 Training and transition support expectations: